lguibr/muzerotriangle/out.md

 -   **Core Components ([`core/README.md`](core/README.md)):**
     -   `Node`: Represents a state in the search tree.
 In MuZero, nodes store the *hidden state* (`s_k`) predicted by the dynamics function, the predicted *reward* (`r_k`) to reach that state, and MCTS statistics (visit counts, value sum, prior probability).
 The root node holds the initial `GameState` and its corresponding initial hidden state (`s_0`) after the first inference.
     -   `search`: Contains the main `run_mcts_simulations` function orchestrating the selection, expansion, and backpropagation phases.
-It uses the `NeuralNetwork` interface for initial inference (`h+f`) and recurrent inference (`g+f`). **It handles potential gradient issues by detaching tensors before converting to NumPy.**
+It uses the `NeuralNetwork` interface for initial inference (`h+f`) and recurrent inference (`g+f`).
+Includes extensive DEBUG level logging to trace simulation steps, node selection, expansion, and backpropagation.
+Handles potential gradient issues by detaching tensors before converting to NumPy. **Note:** When starting with an unexpanded root node (typical for MuZero at each game step), the root's visit count will be `num_simulations + 1` due to an initial backpropagation of the root's predicted value before the main simulation loop.
     -   `config`: Defines the `MCTSConfig` class holding hyperparameters like the number of simulations, PUCT coefficient, temperature settings, Dirichlet noise parameters, and the discount factor (`gamma`).
     -   `types`: Defines necessary type hints and protocols, notably `ActionPolicyValueEvaluator` (though the `NeuralNetwork` interface is now used directly) and `ActionPolicyMapping`.
 -   **Strategy Components ([`strategy/README.md`](strategy/README.md)):**
     -   `selection`: Implements the tree traversal logic (PUCT calculation, Dirichlet noise addition, leaf selection).
+Includes DEBUG level logging for PUCT scores and selected children.
+Uses value initialization (FPU) for unvisited nodes.
     -   `expansion`: Handles expanding leaf nodes using policy predictions from the network's prediction function (`f`).
+Includes DEBUG level logging for expansion details.
     -   `backpropagation`: Implements the process of updating node statistics back up the tree, incorporating predicted rewards and the discount factor.
+Includes DEBUG level logging for value propagation steps.
     -   `policy`: Provides functions to select the final action based on visit counts (`select_action_based_on_visits`) and to generate the policy target vector for training (`get_policy_target`).

 ## Exposed Interfaces